One of the World's top Sporting Cities

 The main track accommodates riders of all ages and abilities, and features two start ramps (5 metres and 8 metres) for advanced riders and competition use.
 Glasgow Life will manage the facility on behalf of Glasgow City Council, and riders can rent all the required equipment on site, including bikes, helmets and other protective gear – either by item or as a package.

 For first-timers, a coached induction session is required which will introduce riders to basic BMX skills, as well as track use and etiquette.

 A smaller, free-to-use and fully floodlit pump track is also located in the venue and can be used by riders for any non-motorised wheeled activity including bikes, skateboards and scooters.

 European Athletics Indoor Championships

-Glasgow is set to host the prestigious European Athletics Indoor Championships from 1st – 3rd March 2019.
+Glasgow hosted the prestigious European Athletics Indoor Championships from 1st – 3rd March 2019.

 In addition to being the home of the bi-annual British Athletics Indoor Grand Prix, the Emirates Arena has played host too many other international sporting events including the 2017 TOTAL BWF Badminton World Championships, Glasgow World Cup Gymnastics, Davis Cup Tennis, UCI Track World Cup, and Glasgow 2014 Commonwealth Games Track Cycling and Badminton.